koosvriezen/rpi-gpio-alarm/readme.txt

 These lights can be indepent timed when adding the extra parameter.
 But note, the lights are then switched on *only* depending on the sun.
 You must changed the latitude/longitude values in utils.c to match your location.
+When 'hue-hub-ip' is equal to the string 'ssdp', then alarm will listen to Simple Service Discovery Protocol messages to figure out the ip of the hue bridge.
+May take a while before the IP is found.

 To setup the GPIO's run the following as root (e.g. add it to rc.local), the alarm program can run as normal user.